BND Hamburger Icon

 How do interchange fees work?

 When you sign up with a payment processing company, it typically lists its interchange fees.
-Starting fees are usually expressed as a percentage of a transaction amount – including taxes – plus a flat rate.
+The starting fees are usually expressed as a percentage of a transaction amount, including taxes, plus a flat rate.

-While processing companies often include starting rates for different card issuers, interchange fees vary between companies and are usually set using a series of formulas.
+Although processing companies often include the starting rates for different card issuers, interchange fees vary among companies and are usually set via a series of formulas.

-For example, a processor may charge a certain starting rate for cards issued by Discover vs. Capital One.
-They may also raise costs based on how many transactions you plan to process in a month, the average size of your transactions, whether you’ll be accepting credit cards in person or over the phone, and the industry in which you operate.
+For example, a processor may charge a certain starting rate for cards issued by Discover and a different rate for cards from Capital One.
+They also may raise the fees based on how many transactions you plan to process each month, your average transaction size, whether you accept credit cards in person or over the phone, and your industry.

-Once you agree to the interchange fees and start processing payments, the processor will deduct interchange fees automatically from all the payments you process and then transfer the resulting balance to your business bank account.
+Once you agree to the interchange fees and start processing payments, the processor will automatically deduct the interchange fees from all the payments you process and then transfer the resulting balance to your business bank account.

-There are legal limits to how much payment processors can charge in interchange fees.
+There are legal limits on how much payment processors can charge in interchange fees.
 These limits were instituted by the Durbin Amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 How much are interchange fees?

-On average, interchange fees for credit card purchases are around 1.81% of the transaction value.
-Rates for debit cards are lower – around 0.3%.
-That said, interchange fees vary based on card issuer, transaction type and your industry.
-If processors consider your industry high risk – with a high likelihood of fraudulent transactions or chargebacks – then your fees could be markedly higher.
+On average, interchange fees for credit card purchases are around 1.81 percent of the transaction value.
+Rates for debit cards are lower — around 0.3 percent.
+That said, interchange fees vary based on the card issuer, the transaction type and your industry.
+If processors consider your industry at a high risk of fraudulent transactions or charge-backs, your fees could be markedly higher.

 • Card type: Fees for accepting Visa, for example, are lower than those for American Express, which is partly why not all stores accept Amex.

-• Transaction type: Taking a credit card over the phone is much riskier than in-person transactions, where vendors can verify the cardholder’s identity.
-Processing fees are thus higher to compensate for this risk.
+• Transaction type: Credit card payments made over the phone are much riskier than in-person transactions, where vendors can verify the cardholder’s identity.
+To compensate for this risk, processing fees for phone transactions are higher.

-• Frequencies: Some card issuers – like Discover – charge different fees for one-time vs. automatic recurring payments.
+• Frequency: Some card issuers, like Discover, charge different fees for one-time payments than for automatic recurring payments.

 TipTip